Buchetuche/Buchetuche/README.md

 * 🌍  I'm based in Medellín, Antioquia, Colombia
 * 🧠  I'm learning Python
-* 🤝  I'm open to collaborating on In new projects as freenlancer
 * ⚡  I like cats

 ### Skills